Princess Diana Had a Secret Backup Wedding Dress—But No One Knows Where It Is Now

 “It was only three-quarters finished,” she told the Daily Mail in a 2017 interview.
 “We simply didn’t have time to make it in its entirety, so none of the embroidery or finishing touches were done.”

 And the secrets keep on coming.
-Not only does this mystery dress exist at all, but now no one knows where it is.
+Not only does this mystery dress exist, but now no one knows where it is.
 Not even Emanuel herself.
 According to her, it hung in their studio “for a long time,” and then seemingly vanished without a trace.
 (Here are 15 facts you never knew about past royal weddings.)

 “I don’t know if we sold it or put it into storage.
 It was such a busy time,” Emanuel told the Daily Mail.
 “I’m sure it’ll turn up in a bag one day!”